Table of Contents

 3. Concurrent Enrollment

 Community colleges provide opportunities for high school students with good academic standing to enroll in day or evening college-level classes.
 This concurrent enrollment permits students to supplement their high school program or to commence college work in their area of interest while still attending high school.
-Eligible students may take one or two courses depending on their high school course load and the recommendation of the assistant principal.
+Eligible students may take one or two courses depending on their high school course load and the recommendation of the Director of Academic Services.
 To be eligible, a student must be concurrently enrolled in either the 11th or 12th Grade of the recommending high school.
 All high school students who want to take a course at a community college (except Community Service and no-credit programs), must complete a special concurrent enrollment form in addition to the regular application.
 Student enrollment is subject to approval of the Director of Academic Services.

 National Collegiate Athletic Association College Freshman Eligibility Requirement for Division 1 or Division 2